Skip to content

 Joanne Masding is I am an artist based in Birmingham, UK.

-I have a sculptural practice, I work in clay, plaster, plastics, metal, as well as using text and image as materials for making objects.
-I make work to think about relationships to objects: ideas of worth, ownership and production, and how they are absorbed by bodies and through technological interfaces.
-My recent practice is a collection of artifacts and characters I use to think about what objects are and how we know them.
+I have a sculptural practice.
+I make work in clay, plastic and metal, as well as using writing and words as materials and tools for building objects.
+I make work to investigate the bodily experience of existing objects; how they are absorbed through fingers and technological interfaces.
+I use making and remaking processes to produce new versions and translations of artifacts that I can hold and interrogate with my fingers.
 I want to know things with my body rather than know about things in my head.

 I launched Studio Outlet, which sells things made by artists, in late 2018.

-I am a co-director member of Modern Clay, a co-operative ceramics studio in Birmingham.
+I am co-director of Modern Clay, a co-operative ceramics studio in Birmingham.

 Solo exhibitions and projects